Dealing with rent arrears

 If you live with other people but you all signed separate tenancy agreements, you’ll only need to pay the rent you agreed.
 Your rent payments will be written in your own tenancy agreement.
 This means you won’t be responsible for paying anyone else’s arrears.

-Find out what kind of tenancy you have if you’re not sure.
+You can use the tenancy checker tool on Shelter's website to find out what kind of tenancy you have if you’re not sure.

 If you took over someone else’s tenancy

 You’re only responsible for paying rent from the date your tenancy started.
 You don’t need to pay arrears owed by the tenant before you.

 If you took over someone else's tenancy - known as 'assignment' or 'succession' - you might be responsible for the previous tenant's rent arrears in some cases.

 If your landlord asks you to pay someone else’s arrears and you don't think you're responsible, remind your landlord when you moved in.
 Explain the arrears aren't yours.
 It’s a good idea to have your tenancy agreement or statement of terms handy, so you can prove when your tenancy started.

 Get help from your nearest Citizens Advice if you took over a tenancy from someone else.